George Lakoff

 In the Abstract to "How metaphor structures dreams: The theory of conceptual metaphor applied to dream

-[i] he states that Cognitive Science has shown that there is an extensive, unconscious system of
+analysis." [i] he states that Cognitive Science has shown that there is an extensive, unconscious system of

 conceptual metaphor that is part of our everyday conceptual systems, and can be thought of as a kind of